Air conditioning problems can occur in office and work environments, particularly over the summer cooling period.

 Air conditioning blowing cold air directly down on office occupants

 Solution: the fan speed setting on an air conditioning controller can generally be set for high and low.
 Ensuring that the fan speed is set to low decreases the chances of draughts on occupants, as long as the temperature is comfortably set.
-The high and low fan settings are generally donated by H and L indicators on the air conditioning unit controller.
+The high and low fan settings are generally donated by H and L indicators on the unit controller.

 3. Temperatures and environment comfort